Skip to main content

 Community living policies

-We expect you to be considerate of you roommates and neighbors.
+We expect residents to be considerate of your roommates and neighbors.
 Quiet hours are observed each weekday after 10 p.m. and on weekends after midnight.

 Fire and safety regulations prohibit the use of some types of appliances.
 As a general guideline, appliances rated over 6 amps (700 watts), with the exception of computers, are not permitted.
 Small toasters and toaster ovens, and cookware with exposed heating elements are restricted to use in the kitchen.